aws/jsii/docs/handbooks/language-implementation.md

 documentation needs to be produced to explain how to configure a *jsii* project to support the new language, and any peculiarities in working with libraries generated by [`jsii-pacmak`] for this language.

+Support for example code translation should also be built into [`jsii-rosetta`].

 ## Developer Preview